 How?
-Sign up to Bowerbird, as I have done, and join Australia’s on line biodiversity network.
+Sign up to iNaturalist, as I have done, and join Australia’s on line biodiversity network.
+Use iNaturalist to explore and share your observations from the natural world.

 Created by Australia’s foremost scientists, this easy to use site is one of the most exciting, crowd-sourced, database/ networks on Earth.

-Anyone can load their photos of native plants and animals on Bowerbird and ask for them to be identified by experts.
+Any Australian can load their photos of native plants and animals on iNaturalist and ask for sightings to be identified by experts.
 Please make sure your pictures are in focus.
 It helps to take shots from different angles, sometimes the most peculiar aspects are important, like looking down on to insect wing cases.

 Sap sucking bugs can be difficult to identify.
 Assassin bug larvae get bigger each time they moult, plus their colours and patterns may also change.
 Different instars may look like different species, not differences between moults.

-Record on Bowerbird where you found your specimen, because your find might be a new record.
+Record where you found your specimen, because your find might be a new record.

 That’s exactly what happened to me.
 My find, and my photo, have contributed to Australia’s national biodiversity database: The Atlas of Living Australia.

-“I’m loving watching your BowerBird entries and seeing other people interacting with them.
+“I’m loving watching your entries and seeing other people interacting with them.

 I was not quite sure if you realised, but your information is contributing to our knowledge of the Australian biota.
-Take your recent “Unknown Cranefly” post.
+Take your recent “Unknown cranefly” sighting.

-Once it was identified as Nephrotoma australasiae (a rare species) it got uploaded into Australia’s National data aggregator – the Atlas of Living Australia.
+Once it was identified as Nephrotoma australasiae (an uncommon species) it got uploaded into Australia’s National data aggregator – the Atlas of Living Australia.

 Your record is one of only five records for this species.